leosch-coding/firmware/Rough/notes.md

 The files compile and link.
 Now to test the actual firmware.

-Oh my god that took so long.
-It works.

-I flipped the wrong bit.
+That took...a while.
+I finally figured out that I was flipping the wrong bit.

 ## Objective 2: Setting up the ADC driver